lsst-sitcom/sitcomtn-131/index.rst

    VMS acceleration along x for accelerometer #3 with TMA orientation superimposed.
 The start and the end of the slew are indicated by the vertical dashed lines.

-The following plot shows the acceleration along x, y and z axis recorded by accelerometer #2 (other accelerometers show the same behavior) and HP forces along the same axes.
+The following plot shows the acceleration along x, y and z axis recorded by the VMS accelerometer #2 (other VMS accelerometers show the same behavior) and HP forces along the same axes.

 .. figure:: /_static/images/VMS-HP-2023-12-21-558.png
    :name: VMS-HP-2023-12-21-558